xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 ## Feature Support

 - Only 1 common/chained IPv4 and IPv6 ACL supported on each line card.
-- The common/chained ACL can be applied to any type of interface which supports interface ACLs (i.e VRF enabled interfaces, VLAN interfaces, Bundle interfaces).
+- The common/chained ACL can be applied to any type of interface which supports interface ACL's (i.e VRF enabled interfaces, VLAN interfaces, Bundle interfaces).
 - The common/chained ACL is supported in the ingress direction only.
 - The common/chained ACL is searched first before the interface ACL.
 - Edit of common/chained ACL is supported.